Anne de Montmorency, 1st Duke of Montmorency: Patron of the arts

-Montmorency was also a patron of the arts, and commissioned the famous painter Léonard Limousin who produced an enamel dish which depicted a scene inspired by Raphael in which the various Greek gods were used as representations of the king, queen and his mistress.
+Montmorency was also a patron of the arts, and commissioned the famous painter Léonard Limousin who produced an Limoges enamel dish which depicted a scene inspired by Raphael in which the various Greek gods were used as representations of the king, queen and his mistress.
 The artist Rosso Fiorentino produced a rendition of the Pietà for him in 1538.
 This work is now housed in the Louvre.
 His châteaux also boasted libraries filled with books acquired from Rome.
 Montmorency was a collector of antiques, and arms, which he stored in his châteaux.